tramitit/guides/en/greece/application_for_registration_in_the_tax_office.md

 categories:
 - Greece
 date: '2024-06-07'
-description: Step-by-step process for individuals and businesses to obtain a tax number in Greece for financial transactions.
-Ensure accuracy of documents to avoid delays.
+description: Learn how to get your tax number (AFM) from the Greek Tax Office.
+Essential for renting, working, or setting up a business in Greece.
+Step-by-step process.
 draft: false
-meta_title: 'Greek Tax Office Registration Guide: Getting Your AFM'
+meta_title: Guide to Registering in the Greek Tax Office for an AFM
-title: 'Greek Tax Office Registration Guide: Getting Your AFM'
+title: Guide to Registering in the Greek Tax Office for an AFM
 translationKey: greece-application_for_registration_in_the_tax_office
 ---

 ## Description
 ### What is it?